 This truth is also illustrated in statistics that show rates of divorce, teen suicide and depression doubling since the 1950's, along with family income.
 One out of five women now takes anti-depressants.

-Obviously, what makes people happy in the long run isn't stuff, financial abundance, or hinging our happiness star to others, but what is inside us.
+Obviously, what makes people happy over time isn't stuff, financial abundance, or hinging our happiness star to others, but what is inside us.

-Research does show that having enough money to at least provide for your survival needs does buy a measure of contentment.
+As for money, research does show that being able to provide for your survival needs does buy a measure of contentment.
 It offers sense of control of control over your life, which raises self-esteem and optimism, and makes you less reactive to the physical and mental health effects of stress.

 Having plenty of money also frees you up to 'follow your bliss', allowing you more time in meaningful activities that foster happiness.

 However, lack of excess financial resources is no reason to limit blissful moments in your life.

-Research shows that it is easier to live happy lives than you think.
-The good news is you don't have to look beyond yourself to experience contentment.
+Research shows that it is easier to live happy lives than many people think.
+The good news is that you don't have to look beyond yourself to experience contentment.
 The seeds of authentic happiness lie within you, waiting to be given what they need to grow and flourish.

-If you are not satisfied with life, or you just want to raise your happiness quotient, see how many of these traits you have in common with happy people.
+If you are not satisfied with life, or you just want to raise your happiness quotient, see how many of the the following traits you have in common with happy people.

 Spending lots of quality time with loved ones is what makes people happy.
 Happy people nurture relationships with friends, family, colleagues, pets, nature, and the Divine.
 They seek relationships with people that support and inspire them.

 Many children naturally demonstrate authentic happiness.
 Their faces shine with joy at the simplest things, especially when shared with their family and friends.